simpledotorg/simple-server/doc/arch/014-region-level-sync.md

 which can amount to 400-500 MB of data.
 On lower-end phones we noticed the app started slowing down when the DB size grew beyond 250 MB.

 A district typically has between 1-20 blocks.
 From trends in IHCI, we found it's uncommon for patients to visit facilities across blocks.
-Patients that have a BP taken in more than 1 block is around 2% or under, with the exceptions of:
+Patients that have a BP taken in more than 1 block is around 2%, with the exceptions of:
 Sindhudurg (9.8%), Hoshiarpur (5.3%), Bathinda (3.1%).
 This means that we can sync only a block's data to the user's phone and be reasonably confident about finding patients on the app.